talm/eclincher-mcp-server/README.md

 ### 1. Connect

 **OAuth 2.0 — recommended.** MCP clients that support OAuth (Claude.ai, Claude Desktop, Cursor, and others) connect with just the server URL and a one-time browser authorization — no key to copy.
 Eclincher uses Dynamic Client Registration (RFC 7591), discovered at `/.well-known/oauth-authorization-server`.
+See [OAuth 2.0](#oauth-20) for the full flow.

 **Static API key — alternative.** Existing Eclincher users, scripts, and clients without OAuth can authenticate with a key.
 Sign up at [eclincher.com/pricing](https://eclincher.com/pricing) (free 14-day trial), go to **Settings → API** to generate one, and send it as the `x-eclincher-api-key` header.